Saturday, April 11, 2026

 Archaeologists usually date Phoenician settlement in North Africa as starting around 900 BC, with Carthage’s traditional founding date being 814 BC.

 Well the simple answer is that the Talmudic quote oversimplified the timeline.
 The Girgashites didn’t actively resist the Israelites but at first that didn’t immediately result in them leaving but living separately in the plains like other Canaanites not driven out right away.
 They may have been the Canaanites of Dor, but I have nothing solid for that.
 The Tjekker of Egyptian Records are an Exonym, not what they called themselves.
-1100 BC is when archeologists believe the Tjekker were chased out of Dor by Phoenician, this academic use of Phoenician more specifically means the Sidonians, so one Canaanite tribe drove out another, unless my theory that these Phoenicians are sometimes Asher is true, Joshua 17:11 may imply Asher had a claim on Dor at some point.
+1100 BC is when archeologists believe the Tjekker were chased out of Dor by Phoenicians, this academic use of Phoenician more specifically means the Sidonians, so one Canaanite tribe drove out another, unless my theory that these Phoenicians are sometimes Asher is true, Joshua 17:11 may imply Asher had a claim on Dor at some point.

 Dido or Elissa, the traditional founder of Carthage was, according to the sources Josephus quoted in Against Apion, a granddaughter of Jezebel’s brother.
 If the stories ever say she’s younger than this I’m going to assume that poetic license, I’m going to guess she was 30-40 when left Phoenicia several years before 814 BC (if she was real at all).